If you’re looking for immediate or in-person mental illness help, see Get Help for Mental Illness.

 Public Library of SciencePublic Library of Science

 This is a peer-reviewed open-access medical journal.
 Most journals require a subscription, so this is a pretty good resource for free.
-The Public Library of Science is pretty medical and technical, I know, but worth it for advanced education on topics of mental illness and mental illness treatments.
+The Public Library of Science is pretty medical and technical, I know, but it is worth it for advanced education on topics of mental illness and mental illness treatments.

 PubMed